 Prerequisite: None

-COM110 Certificate Test Preparation
+COM110 (Online) Certificate Test Preparation for the

-The purpose of this course is to provide the
+The purpose of this course is to provide the student with the

-student with the knowledge of human anatomy, physiology, neurology,
+knowledge of human anatomy, physiology, neurology, endocrinology,

-evaluation, exercise techniques, program design, and organization
+techniques, program design, and organization and administration.

-and administration.
 Note: This course does NOT count toward the BS

 degree.

-Prerequisites: For the CSCS, a BS degree;
+Prerequisites: For the CSCS, a BS degree; for the personal

-for the personal trainer, a biology course.
+trainer, a biology course.

 Offered: Fall, Spring Summer